 Bill Belichick was expansive and engaging in his morning news conference, going into detail on a variety of topics.
 Players relayed in the locker room early this morning that Belichick has generally been pretty positive with them this week as well.

 That seems to be a theme of the past few days.

-After a tough loss to the Dolphins, and now a challenging road game at Baltimore on Sunday, the out-of-the-norm vibe has been notable at Gillette Stadium.
+After a tough loss to the Dolphins, and now a challenging road game at Baltimore on Sunday, the different-from-the-norm vibe has been notable at Gillette Stadium.
 This could, among other things, be geared toward keeping a younger team loose as the playoff stakes get higher.